Understanding Each Stage

 By giving you a rapidly created report, estimating all the possible charges you may incur, profit saving decisions can be made early on.
 Ultimately saving you from importing a product that could turn out to cost a lot more than you’re able to make from it.

-In the event a product validation comes back and the numbers don’t look profitable, no problem!
-We’ll validate up to five individual products for you at no additional cost.
+In the event, a product validation comes back and the numbers don’t look profitable, no problem!
+We’ll validate up to three individual products for you at no additional cost.

 Please keep in mind, all information provided on the validation report is subject to change.
 We’re simply providing estimated prices after sourcing various types of suppliers, speaking with customs brokers and freight forwarders.

-We won’t stop their though!
+We won’t stop there though!
 The product sourcing section of the report introduces up to five potential suppliers that we have deemed qualified.

-This means they meet virtually all of your requirements and they have been vetted and checked to ensure there is no potential risk in doing business with them.
+This means they meet virtually all of your requirements and they have been vetted and checked to ensure there is no potential risk of doing business with them.

 So what do you do with this information?